Carrying case for Warhammer miniatures

 If you use strong enough magnets, you can put the plate with the miniatures on it in the carrying case and the miniatures won't get out of place (see picture down below).

 The carrying case comes from a home improvement store.
 They have affordable cases in all sizes.
 You cover the inside of the case with thin sheet iron.
-In narrow places, you can glue a metal band.
+In narrow places, you can glue metal tape.

 That's how you can fasten the miniatures quick and easy in the carrying case.